codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Instance Types

-Codemagic provides macOS and Linux instance types.
+Codemagic provides macOS, Windows and Linux instance types.

 Premium VMs use more powerful hardware will run builds faster than standard VMs.